-- (2) On the transfer of an employer's liabilities to the licensed insurer under subsection (1), the licensed insurer - (a) retains the same rights, remedies and defences as it would otherwise have had against the employer; and - (b) has the same rights and remedies against the worker as if it were the employer; and - (c) is subject to the same liabilities to the worker as if it were the employer. - (3) Where under this section the liability of a licensed insurer to a worker is less than the liability of the employer to the worker, the worker - (a) may prove for the balance in the bankruptcy or liquidation; or - (b) may recover the balance from the receiver or manager in the bankruptcy or liquidation - but the priority conferred by subsection (4) does not apply to that balance.
+- (2) On the transfer of an employer's liabilities to the licensed insurer under subsection (1), the licensed insurer - (a) retains the same rights, remedies and defences as it would otherwise have had against the employer; and - (b) has the same rights and remedies against the worker as if it were the employer; and - (c) is subject to the same liabilities to the worker as if it were the employer. - (3) Where under this section the liability of a licensed insurer to a worker is less than the liability of the employer to the worker, the worker - (a) may prove for the balance in the bankruptcy or liquidation; or but the priority conferred by subsection (4) does not apply to that balance.